thaddeus002/fheroes2-WoT/README.md

 ## Where the alternative artwork comes from?

 I have collect some resources from the free game `Attal : lords of doom` which is now unmaintained.
 The web site of this game is not still alive.

 But the artwork remain under GPL license.

 Some resources were taken from [Wesnoth](http://wesnoth.org), or from [OpenGameArt](http://opengameart.org).

-For more informations read file/images/AUTHORS files.
+For more informations read [files/images/AUTHORS](files/images/AUTHORS) file.

+## Website

+To learn more on this project read [the official website](http://thaddeus.dupont.free.fr/fheroes2-WoT/index.html)